svenfuchs/routing-filter/README.markdown

 * `Uuid` - prepends a uuid for authentication or other purposes (e.g. /d00fbbd1-82b6-4c1a-a57d-098d529d6854/products/1)
 * `Extension` - appends an extension (e.g. /products.html)

+Please note that Rails 3's routing system is much more powerful and flexible than Rails 2 was.
+There are many usecases that now can be covered with just Rails 3 default routing features that weren't doable in Rails 2.
+For an example of a quite complex and flexible route see this [gist by Andrew White](http://gist.github.com/653543)

 ## Requirements

 routing-filter currently only works with Rails.
 It should not be all too hard